GoogleContainerTools/kpt-functions-catalog/examples/suggest-psp/README.md

-# Suggest Pod Security Policy
+# Suggest Changes to `PodSecurityPolicy`

-The `suggest-psp` KRM config function lints pod security policies by suggesting the 'spec.allowPrivilegeEscalation' field be set to 'false'.
-It outputs structured results detailing which PSP objects should be changed.
-This example invokes the suggest-psp function using declarative configuration.
+The `suggest-psp` KRM config function lints `PodSecurityPolicy` resources by suggesting the 'spec.allowPrivilegeEscalation' field be set to 'false'.
+It outputs structured results detailing which `PodSecurityPolicy` objects should be changed.

 ## Function Invocation